-The accompanying consolidated financial statements of the Group have been prepared on a historical cost basis, except for the available-for-sale (AFS) financial assets which have been measured at fair value.
-The consolidated financial statements are presented in Philippine Peso (P) which is the functional and presentation currency of the Parent Company, and all amounts are rounded to the nearest Philippine Peso unless otherwise indicated.
+The accompanying consolidated financial statements of the Group have been prepared on a historical cost basis, except for the financial assets measured at fair value through other comprehensive income (FVOCI) (previously accounted for as available-for-sale (AFS) financial asset) and fair value through profit or loss (FVTPL), which have been measured at fair value.
+The consolidated financial statements are presented in Philippine Peso (\mathbf{P}) which is the functional and presentation currency of the Parent Company, and all amounts are rounded to the nearest Philippine Peso unless otherwise indicated.